and Other Forms of Placenta Medicine

 Placenta Encapsulation only:

 $200.
-I will prepare your placenta into capsules ready for use within 3 days, generally using TCM method, but also raw method for those who prefer.
+I will prepare your placenta into capsules ready for use within 3 days.

 I generally include the dried umbilical cord as a keepsake unless clients request it be omitted.

 $225.
-Encapsulation using either TCM or Raw method, with a portion of the raw placenta set aside and tinctured.
+Encapsulation after a small portion of the raw placenta is set aside and tinctured.

 The following additional services can be added to suit your needs: